yusuzech/r-web-scraping-cheat-sheet/README.md

 While Python has complete web scraping libraries like *beautiful soup*,*requests*,*scrapy*, etc, learning R libraries such as rvest/httr/Rselenium is much easier for most R users.
 Besides, one can make use of all other great R packages.

-If you only need to scrape less than a couple hundreds of pages, the tutorials should be enough.
-However, if you need to scrape more pages, then you need to learn more about the advanced topics such as using user agent, using proxies, etc.

 # Talbe of Contents
 1. <a href="#rvest">Web Scraping using rvest and httr</a>
     1. <a href="#rvest1">Useful Libraries and Resources</a>